Children benefit from whey in malnutrition treatment

-Over the course of 21 months, more than 2200 children aged six to 59 months were enrolled for the study after being diagnosed with moderate acute malnutrition.
+Over 21 months, more than 2200 children aged six to 59 months were enrolled for the study after being diagnosed with moderate acute malnutrition.
 During a treatment period of up to 12 weeks, the children received either an RUSF with soya protein or a novel RUSF with whey permeate and whey protein concentrate.

 Higher rate of recovery

 Recovery was evaluated by measuring the circumference of the children’s mid-upper arm.
 This showed that children who received the novel whey-containing RUSF had a recovery rate of 83.9% – significantly higher than the 80.5% recovery rate of children who received the soya-containing RUSF.

 A higher growth rate was also recorded among the children in the whey-containing RUSF group.
 This improves the long-term prospects for breaking the malnutrition cycle as children become physically stronger.

 Other interesting observations are that the novel RUSF contains 33% less total protein and almost 8% less total energy than the soy-containing RUSF – and that an improved recovery rate can be achieved at very little extra cost.

 The findings support indications from previous studies that dairy protein improves recovery outcomes in undernourished populations when compared with plant-based protein.

 One of the reasons for this improvement could be the content of lactose in whey protein and whey permeate, which is around 10% and 85% respectively.
 Naturally present in both bovine and human milk, lactose is also the primary energy source for breastfed infants.

 Another study led by the University of Copenhagen has investigated the effects of lactose in the treatment of undernourished children.
 Published in the Food and Nutrition Bulletin, the study reviewed and collated the findings of previous human and pig studies.